 Dyer’s first vintage was in 1996 with merely 75 cases.
 Current vintages typically are 300 to 400 cases which means distribution is extremely limited; the best way to secure wine is to join their mailing list so you are notified about upcoming releases.
 They specialize in one type of wine each year, their estate Bordeaux styled field blend which is predominately Cabernet Sauvignon with Cabernet Franc and Petite Verdot rounding out the blend.
 These varieties are all grown together and are farmed based on ripening times so that at harvest each variety ripens about the same time as the others.

 This is important for their wine making – they co-ferment and age each of these three varietals together.
 Diamond Mountain is known for producing wines of muscle with robust tannins.
 Tannin management is important in their style both in the vineyard and in the winery.
 They pick at night and cold soak the grapes for several days – looking for good extraction without the influence of alcohol – preferring this extraction of color and flavor before fermentation rather than after.
 They are also careful with oak – preferring to use 30 to 40% new French oak which compliments the wine rather than dominating it.

-Each of the wines we tried drinks well by itself; their wines are also built to age and pair with food.
-In recent years they tasted through a vertical of their wines from 1996 through 2012 and noticed the older wines were still holding up quite well.
+Each of the wines we tried drinks well by itself in their youth; they are also built to age and meant to be paired with food.
+In more recent years Bill and Dawnine tasted through a vertical of their wines from 1996 through 2012; they noticed the older wines were still holding up remarkably well.